 - Performance to Date: How keywords perform using the individual match types provides you with necessary insight for campaign spending.

-- Competitors: Use the historical actions of your competitors to estimate your own results for certain match types.
+- Competitors: Monitor your competitors and use the historical actions of your competitors to estimate your own results for certain match types.

 - Bids: Advertisers frequently bid more or less aggressively based on a specific match type.
 These actions can influence which match type will work better for your campaigns.